kasouza/miniguys/README.md

         - [ ] Health
         - [ ] ...

-    - [ ] Player and enemy (would be interesting to implemente both the player and the enemy and a `king` or something, which would be controlled either by the player inputs or an AI)
+    - [ ] Player and enemy (would be interesting to implemente both the player and the enemy as a `king` or something, which would be controlled either by the player inputs or an AI)

     - [ ] Miniguys (all the miniguys are store in a big array and what defines their actual behaviour is which king they're related to and what they're currently doing)
         - [ ] Type